 We often model different types of benefits from an intervention.
 For example, in 2021 we estimated that about 30% of the benefits of AMF's programs are the result of improved long-term economic outcomes for children who are protected from malaria.
 The "x cash framework" allows us to aggregate a program with different types of modeled benefits into a single metric, which is useful for our decision-making.

 An additional benefit of using this metric is that we could spend large amounts of money on direct cash transfers, as the program is relatively straightforward to implement and GiveDirectly has the infrastructure to put significant increases in funding to use.
 Because of this, cash transfers to GiveDirectly set a clear lower bound on cost-effectiveness that GiveWell should consider (although in practice we aim to fund programs that we believe are substantially more cost-effective than cash transfers).

 Despite the benefits of comparing programs to cash transfers, this metric is especially unintuitive.
 For ease of interpretation, we therefore present our impact estimates in terms of the main benefit from a charity's program (excluding deworming — see more below).

 Is vitamin A supplementation the best program GiveWell recommends?

-We identified and directed funds to $9.6M in very cost-effective funding opportunities at Helen Keller International available in 2020.
+We identified and directed $24.9M to very cost-effective funding opportunities at Helen Keller International available in 2021.
 We were unable to identify additional funding opportunities at Helen Keller International that we thought were more cost-effective than (or as cost-effective as) the funding opportunities available at other top charities.